Svoboda's Nickelodeon Tavern and Museum

 Wurlitzer band organ used in parades

-One of the small Wurlitzer band organ used in parades, with an attention-getting display facade, photographed in November 1967.
+One of the small Wurlitzer band organs used in parades, with an attention-getting display facade, photographed in November 1967.

 World's Fair of Music and Sound.

 Svoboda's exhibit at the “World's Fair of Music and Sound” held at the original McCormick Place in 1962.
-Al displayed a whole truckload of nickelodeons, including a single Mills Violano, Seeburg G, Cremona 10, Link 2E, German Popper barrel orchestrion, Regina Hexaphone, Nelson-Wiggen 8, Seeburg E, a small jukebox, Edison “Eclipse,” and tables full of smaller instruments.
+Al displayed a whole truckload of nickelodeons, including a single Mills Violano, Seeburg G, Cremona 10, Link 2E, Josef Stern barrel orchestrion, Regina Hexaphone, Nelson-Wiggen 8, Seeburg E, a small jukebox, Edison “Eclipse,” and tables full of smaller instruments.

 Al Svoboda performing.